arktisklada/missing-math/README.md

 ## General Methods

+### Fixnum, Float, and Integer classes

-An `is_i?` method has been implemented on `Fixnum`, `Float`, and `Integer` classes to return a boolean true|false if the object is an integer.
+- An `is_i?` method has been implemented on `Fixnum`, `Float`, and `Integer` classes to return a boolean true|false if the object is an integer.
 This method is used by the `MissingMath` module to ensure proper data types before calcuations.

-A similar `is_f?` method has been implemented with the same concept, and returns boolean true|false if the object is a float.
+- A similar `is_f?` method has been implemented with the same concept, and returns boolean true|false if the object is a float.

+### Array class

+- `to_i` has been implemented on the `Array` class to join an array of numbers and return an integer

 ### Number Methods

+- `length` Returns the character length of the number
+  - Example: 12345.length => 5
 - `to_a` Converts a number to an array of integers
   - Example: 12345.to_a => [1, 2, 3, 4, 5]
-- `length` Returns the character length of the number
-  - Example: 12345.length => 5
 - `prepend(n)` Returns the number with a number added to the beginning of the number
   - Example: 2345.prepend(1) => 12345
 - `append(n)` Returns the number with a number added to the end of the number